How to Apply:

 3. LIST our school code 031276

-4. Be ADMITTED to an eligible degree or certificate program
+4. Be ADMITTED to an eligible undergraduate or graduate degree program

 5. READ and RESPOND to all correspondence received from the Financial Aid Office.
-Sometimes, a student may be selected for a process called VERIFICATION-see section below for details
+Sometimes, a student may be selected for a process called VERIFICATION (requires additional documentation – see verification section for more info.
+Work closely with the Financial Aid Office until you have satisfied all requirements.

 6. WAIT for your Financial Aid Offer.
-This will provide you and your family with the types of student aid programs you are eligible to use to assist in funding your educational goals at Watkins.
+This will list the student aid programs for which you and/or your family are eligible to use to assist in funding your educational goals at Watkins.
 Remember, the choice is yours and/or your family to decide which student aid programs you want to use for funding your education.

 7. READ the Financial Aid Offer and all the information included to make sure you understand each program that is being offered.